 The choices are varied and there is no obligation to take part in anything.
 You choose if and when you would like to be involved.
 In addition to hearing about potential research projects, we are looking for volunteers who would grant us permission to use any excess blood which remains following a routine clinical test performed by your doctors.
 This is used anonymously for genetic research looking into how medicines work and why they don’t work for everyone.
 Findings from this research could lead to better treatments for everyone.

-SHARE and the University of Dundee
+SHARE, the University of Dundee and NHS Tayside

 The SHARE initiative is a collaboration between the Scottish universities, the Scottish Government and the NHS.